 A rather cute, mouse-like creature with a long, flexible snout, which can propel itself to speeds of 20 mph with its tiny legs and which is called the Somali elephant shrew is not extinct because they have been seen at last.
 It is a great surprise to the experts who had thought that they were extinct as they had not been seen since 1968.

 The researchers went looking for the Somali elephant shrew which is also known as Somali sengis.
-Remarkably they set 1,250 traps inside which was peanut butter, oatmeal and yeast extract, a delicious combination, in areas where they were thought to live judging by photographs provided by local people.
+Remarkably they set 1,250 traps and inside them was peanut butter, oatmeal and yeast extract, a delicious combination, in areas where they were thought to live judging by photographs provided by local people.

 The scientists found 12 shrews which appear to be thriving in a region that has not been altered by agriculture.
 One of the team, Galen Rathbun, who has sadly just died, had studied the animals for decades.
 He couldn’t believe it when he opened his first trap and saw the animal inside.